 However, there is some evidence to imply that on 9th November 1809 John Cooke married Elizabeth Beecham of St Martin in the Fields.
 Certainly two people of these names married.
 John would have been 44 at the time but we have no information concerning the age of Elizabeth.
 It may be sheer coincidence, but from 1813 we find a married couple of this name in Stonehouse, Plymouth and we have the births of six children recorded.

 The preparation and publication of the Synopsis would have required an incredible amount of work in 1811 and 1812.
-There is no evidence that the Synopsis was ever republished but there was an advertisement placed in the Royal Cornwall Gazette in January 1815.
+There is some evidence that the Synopsis was republished as there was an advertisement placed in the Royal Cornwall Gazette in January 1815, and two pamphlets have recently been found at Yale University, Medical History Library.
 In it a local Penryn printer and publisher, W Cock, announces the forthcoming publication early in February next of A General Synopsis of Geography to be sold by subscription in 40 quarto numbers costing one shilling each.
 This was to be published also by E Nile and Son, and sold by S King, Dock.
 A Truro agent and well-known London companies were also involved.
 There is no proof it ever appeared but Cooke would be associated with Mrs Nile in the period 1817-1820.